brunoniconeves/geoscraping/README.md

 4. Navigate to the folder where the script.ps1 was saved: (ex.cd  C:\Users\username\Downloads\Books)
 4. Execute the script (you need to be at the directory where script was saved) with the command: script.ps1

 The script will run and iterate over each book you listed at $books list.
-Don't skipt the 30s timout our your IP can be blocked as a robot by geoscienceworld.
+Don't skip the 30s timout our your IP can be blocked as a robot by geoscienceworld.

 If your IP got blocked, don't worry.
 Acess through the link to any book on your web browser and check the captcha to unblock.